 Major(s)/Minors(s): Political Science and Sociology

-Bio: April is a third year Political Science and Sociology double major.
+Bio: April is a fourth year Political Science and Sociology double major.
 Before serving on the ASUCD Court, she was a member of the Academic Affairs Commission.
 She enjoys being involved in student government and hopes to make a positive difference at UC Davis.
 Don’t hesitate to approach her with any questions about ASUCD!